Piracy in the Atlantic World: The Whydah galley: slave ship to pirate ship

 Built in London in 1715, the Whydah Gally was a 300-ton galley originally commissioned for use in the slave trade.
 The Whydah left on her maiden voyage to the coast of Africa in 1716.
-After selling a cargo of slaves to in Jamaica, the Whydah was heading home to London with a new cargo of gold and silver when she was captured by Black Sam Bellamy in 1717.
-In the spring of 1717, Sam Bellamy and his crew sailed North with the intent to clean the ship, divide the spoils and determine the future of the crew.
+After selling a cargo of slaves to in Jamaica, the Whydah was heading home to London with a new cargo of gold and silver when she was captured by Samuel Bellamy in 1717.
+In the spring of 1717, Bellamy and his crew sailed North with the intent to clean the ship, divide the spoils and determine the future of the crew.
 The Whydah was caught in a storm and capsized off the coast of Cape Cod.
 The Whydah was rediscovered in 1984 by Barry Clifford, a salvage diver and Cape Cod native.